 If you have lost contact with your family in Ukraine during the conflict and you know they have crossed the border, please keep trying to contact them.
 It may be a temporary loss of contact as they transition to networks in other countries.

 If after a couple of days, you are still unable to contact your family and you think they are still within the territory of Ukraine, we may be able to help you.
 You can initiate a tracing request for immediate family members including brothers, sisters, mother, father, children, and life partners.
 Unfortunately, we are unable to search for friends right now, but this may change over time.

-What happens after I contact the Red Cross for help?
+What happens after I contact Red Cross for Help?